Summit Visitor Centre

 The Summit café sells a selection of hot and cold drinks and handheld snacks.
 From warming Welsh Oggies to freshly baked cakes, Hafod Eryri is the highest re-fuelling station in England and Wales.
 Gifts, clothing and souvenirs unique to Snowdon and the railway can be purchased in the Summit gift shop.
 You can even purchase a postcard from Summit of Snowdon, and send it from our very own Summit post box!

-Hafod Eryri is operated by Snowdon Mountain Railway and opens daily from late Spring to the end of October.
+Hafod Eryri is operated by Snowdon Mountain Railway and is open daily from late Spring to the last weekend in October.
 The visitor centre opens from 10am and will close 20 minutes before the last train leaves the Summit.
 On bad weather days and when access to the Summit via train is not possible, Hafod Eryri will remain closed.
 Visit our Facebook and Twitter pages for the latest Summit updates.

 History of Hafod Eryri